 What to Do When you Have German Cockroaches

-If you’ve done all you can to keep German roaches out of your property and have spotted them in your property regardless, it’s time to call the exterminators at Specialized Pest Control & Lawn Care.
+If you’ve done all you can to keep German roaches out of your property and have spotted them in your property regardless, it’s time to call the exterminators at Rentokil.
 Our team will thoroughly inspect your property for the roaches before coming up with a German roach removal plan suited to your needs.
 Our goal is to keep you roach free all year long!

 The German Cockroach: 10 Facts to Keep in Mind in Salt Lake County and Northern Utah